Zero Hour Contract Mortgages

 What if I’m on a fixed term contract?

-Just as with self-employed borrowers it’s about proving the level of income, so that the mortgage will be affordable now and going forward.
+As with self-employed borrowers it’s about proving the level of income, so that the mortgage will be affordable now and going forward.

 Mortgage lenders will usually want to see a history of contracting, usually with at least a 12 month history and 6 months remaining on the current contract.
-Alternatively, some lenders may be able to consider a continuous history of working in that field over a couple of years, which can be helpful where the borrower has switched from full time to contracting but remains in the same industry.
+Alternatively, some lenders may be able to consider a continuous history of working in that field over a couple of years, which may be helpful if the borrower has switched from full time to contracting but remains in the same industry.

 Related Reads